Post 304 – by Gautam Shah

 River Ganga in India is a very large water resource of Himalayan glaciers.
 It is considered nourishing due to presence of minerals and aeration.
 It has age-old myths about its spiritual powers.
 Its overuse by a large population along its banks, however, gives it no chance to rejuvenate itself.
 Physical purity, spiritual cleanliness and the well-being, all manifest together.
 Temples are sited on river banks, tanks, or at least have an associated well.

 Ganga waters (Ganga Jal) or any water can be convoked as Ganga water, by simply reciting the Mantra (couplet) at any place, such as for a morning bath at home and other rituals.
-A pot, Kumbha or kalash filled with water symbolises the Ganga water and fulfilment of Peace (Shanti), Happiness (Sukh) and Material things (Samrudhi).
+A pot, Kumbha or kalash filled with water symbolizes the Ganga water and fulfillment of Peace (Shanti), Happiness (Sukh) and Material things (Samrudhi).
 It is the first mandala on which deities are invoked.
 Invoked water is used for Aachaman (in-taking a sip), Ardhya (offering something to water), Mundan or Chudakarana (shaving of head hair and symbolically offering to the holy water), bathing, and immersions of ashes post the funeral.
 Post ceremonies images and statues of deities are immersed in water.
 Water is sprinkled on any offering to symbolically purify it.
 Flowing water of streams or out of a temple sanctorum (Garbha-Griha) are passed through Go-Mukh, a spout in the image of a cow’s mouth.

 Aachaman is the sipping of water three times, while repeating the names of the Lord.
 Aachaman is done after answering calls of nature, after walking in the streets, just before and after taking food, at the end of a bath.
 Jal-Anjali is Palm-full of water offering to the image or direction of the god.
 Jal-Abhisheka is pouring a pot or Kalash full of water on the head of a revered person or deity in purificatory ceremony.
 Abhisheka or Prakshala water is considered holy and is not allowed to be drained out, but collected in special vessels and used for irrigation.